Karthik150502-2/resizify-images/README.md

 ## Part V – Working with Gadget locally, and Syncing with Gadget and local code.

 After you have cloned the repo from github, and checked out to the remote dev branch of the repo.
-You can follow the below step to sync your local code to Gadget, and vice versa, as you make changes ni either one of them.
+You can follow the below step to sync your local code to Gadget, and vice versa, as you make changes to either one of them.

 ### Steps
 1) To bring down the code from gadget locally.